Honolulu DUI Lawyer

-DUI & Negligent Homicide Defense Lawyer in Honolulu
+Fighting DUI & Negligent Homicide Charges in Hawaii

 Depending on the case, a DUI can either be a misdemeanor or a felony, meaning the possible penalties will vary significantly based on the case’s facts.
 It helps to have a qualified defense attorney on your side to help you with your case.
 At Myles S. Breiner Attorney at Law, we have a long, successful history in representing clients who have been charged with DUI offenses.